Nintex Xtensions Glossary

 -

-The address of a specific resource provided by the third-party API.
+The URL of a specific resource provided by an API.

 -